 No profit whatsoever.
 "But I being poor have only my dreams."
 So there.
-Also, I acknowledge that there is another, probably more than one, NKB retell in the SPN fandom, in particular the awesome Hugemind's version 'Natural Born Hunters' and this was in no way shape or form an attempt to plagiarise or steal idea from such genuine.
+Also, I acknowledge that there is another, probably more than one, Natural Born Killers movie retell in the SPN fandom, in particular the awesome Hugemind's version 'Natural Born Hunters' and this was in no way shape or form an attempt to steal their thunder.
 This is simply my own version of how I saw it in my head and it wouldn't go away until I wrote it.
-No infringement was intended whatsoever.
+No infringement is ever intended, nor will it be. .

 I have manipulated Supernatural with the movie Natural Born Killers for my own twisted amusement.
 A working knowledge of the film would be great, and make more sense in places, but isn't entirely necessary.
-It should be know that I used some of the original script, not found in the movie, throughout here and there because I liked it.
-Be warned, this is dark and unpleasant in places, contains reasonably graphic non-con, is MADE of Wincest and I think I went a little overboard with the 'F' word.
+It should be know that I used some of the original script, not found in the movie, throughout because I liked it so much.
+Be warned, this is dark and unpleasant in places, contains reasonably graphic non-con, is MADE of Wincest goodness and I think I went a little overboard with the 'F' word.

 -Supernatural Born Killers-